hashmis79/projectcoc/README.md

 # Using PythonAPI CoppeliaSim
 * We can do many simulation tasks in CoppeliaSim, but the biggest turn down is that we will have to learn a whole new language called Lua.
 To overcome this CoppeliaSim provides us with an API with can connect CoppeliaSim to many languages including Python, C, C++.
 In this blog we will be focusing on Python API.
 I will be showing you some basic tasks you can do using Python API.

 In this blog we will be covering the basic functions of Python API and their use in simulation</br>
-1)Setting Up the API</br>
+* Setting Up the Files</br>
-2)Establishing Communication with V-Rep</br>
+* Establishing Communication with V-Rep</br>
-3)Retrieving Object Handles in python</br>
+* Retrieving Object Handles in python</br>
-4)Setting Actuator Velocities</br>
+* Setting Actuator Velocities</br>
-5)Retrieving Image data from Vrep to python</br>
+* Retrieving Image data from Vrep to python</br>

 ## Setting Up the Files
-For Setting up the API, we should add the necessary files to our working directory that are needed for the API which can be found in the CoppeliaSim installation Folder
+* For Setting up the API, we should add the necessary files to our working directory that are needed for the API which can be found in the CoppeliaSim installation Folder

-1)      Navigate to `CoppeliaRobotics\CoppeliaSimEdu\programming\remoteApiBindings\python\python` and copy all the .py files into the working directory
+1) Navigate to `CoppeliaRobotics\CoppeliaSimEdu\programming\remoteApiBindings\python\python` and copy all the .py files into the working directory</br>
-2)      Navigate to `CoppeliaRobotics\CoppeliaSimEdu\programming\remoteApiBindings\lib\lib`
+2) Navigate to `CoppeliaRobotics\CoppeliaSimEdu\programming\remoteApiBindings\lib\lib`</br>
-        Depending on the System your are on you can select the folder (Windows, Ubuntu 16/18, MacOS) copy the .dll, .so or the .dylib file respectively.
+  Depending on the System your are on you can select the folder (Windows, Ubuntu 16/18, MacOS)</br>
+  copy the .dll, .so or the .dylib file respectively.

 3) The next thing we want to do is that we have to create a threaded script in any component.
 4) In the Script we should add the following statement in the sysCall_threadmain() function